ltearno/hexa.tools/hexa.binding/README.md

 That's a really simple POJO.
 The only thing asking explanation is the line `Properties.notify( this, "name" );`.
 It is located in the setter after the modification of the "name" field.
 It notifies the binding system that the property value has changed.
 This is required if you want the binding system to be able to watch your values.
 If you don't call this method, the binding will work, but won't react on your property changes.

-To help your productivity, the `@Observable` annotation can be used to generate the Person class.
-Instead of writing the Person class by hand, you could write a reduced PersonInternal class annotated with @Observable :
+To help your productivity, the `@ObservableGwt` annotation can be used to generate the Person class.
+Instead of writing the Person class by hand, you could write a reduced PersonInternal class annotated with @ObservableGwt :

-	@Observable
+	@ObservableGwt
 	class PersonInternal
 	{
 		String name;